luxi-huang/NotAnyMike.github.io/_posts_h/2020-09-12-Geometric_Parameter_Extraction.md

 *<center>Figure 2: Basic information from original graph (Left graph is from 11 bar on ruler, right graph is a single whisker that user want to extract its parameters. and its base and tip positions) </center>*

+The original image are in two different backgrounds: black and green.
+The programme on this project is designed to automatically distinguish those two background by checking the image shape.
+The black background image is belongs to gray scale type, which only has a single color channel， but the green background graph is belongs to rgb type, which has three color channels.
+So it is feasible to distinguish those two background by checking its number of color channels, then match mask building algorithm based on its background.

 ### 2. Build Mask

-#### 2a.
-Check Background Color
-The original graph has two different background: black and green.
-The programme for this project is designed to automatically distinguish those two background by checking the image shape.
-The black background image is belong to gray scale type, which only has one number of channel.
-However, the green background graph is belongs to rgb type, it has three color channels.
-So it is feasible to distinguish those two background by checking its number of color channels.

-#### 2b.
-Build Binary Mask
+#### Step 1: Build Initial Mask
-If the background is in green color, then we would change every pixel color value to 0 if it is in background green color range, and change its color value to 1 if it is not under background green color range.
-The result of initial binary mask as shown on figure 3 left side.
+To build an initial mask for a green background image, it would check every pixel's color value.
+If it is is within the background green color range, then that pixel's color value would change to 0.
+Otherwise, it would change to 1.
+Thereby, that's how it builds the initial mask, as shown in figure 3 left side image.

 <p align="middle"> <img src="https://github.com/luxi-huang/portfolio/blob/master/img/posts/Whisker/mask_only_1.png?raw=true" alt="drawing" height="400"/>  <img src="https://github.com/luxi-huang/portfolio/blob/master/img/posts/Whisker/mask_only_2.png?raw=true" alt="drawing" height="400"/>